lucaskemper/LLM-Fork-lucaskemper/README.md

 ### 5. Current Issues
 1. Can't Upload files (Error: please check your network connection and ensure that the file storage service's cross-origin configuration is correct)
-2. High API usage (OpenAI), not important at this point
+2. High API usage (OpenAI), not important at this point ----> solution: use cheaper model? worth it?

 ### 6. RoadMap (in order of priority):